What does the term “Buying the listing” mean?

-“Buying the listing” is a Real Estate industry term that refers to the unethical practice of Realtors knowingly telling a home seller that their property is worth more than it in fact is, in order to get the listing.
+“Buying the listing” is a Real Estate industry term that refers to the unethical practice of Realtors knowingly lying to or misleading a home seller by inflating the price range they claim the home will sell for, in order to get the listing.

-Realtors know that most home sellers interview more than one Real Estate Agent when deciding who to list their home with.
-Sellers generally want to generate as much money as possible from their home sale and usually the seller will select the agent who assures them of the highest possible sale price.
+Home sellers typically don't want to leave money on the table and want to get top dollar for their home.
+Realtors know that most home sellers interview more than one Real Estate Agent when deciding who to list their home with and usually the seller will select the agent who assures them of the highest possible sale price.

 Unfortunately, some unethical Real Estate agents knowingly capitalize on this by deliberately inflating the suggested listing price they provide to the seller at the listing appointment in order to win the listing over others who told the truth about the home’s market value.

-These agents take the listing with a reasonable expectation that they will be able to persuade the seller to agree to a price reduction later on, once it’s their listing.
-In the meantime, the Realtor benefits from marketing the home, as one listing often leads to others within the same neighborhood, and attracts buyers that they can represent, often on the sale or purchase of other homes and not this specific listing.
+These agents take the listing with a reasonable expectation that once they have the listing they will be able to persuade the seller to agree to a price reduction later on, once it’s their listing.
+In the meantime, the Realtor benefits from marketing the home, because one listing often leads to others within the same neighborhood, and usually attracts buyers that they can represent, often on the sale or purchase of other homes and not this specific listing.

 By the time the seller realizes this has happened, their home listing is usually stale, and they end up having to reduce the price, often netting less than they would have had the home been priced correctly at first.